Integrable systems on multiplicative quiver varieties from cyclic quivers: Introduction

 \section{Introduction}

-While integrable systems are extremely rare among finite-dimensional dynamical systems, there has been a plethora of examples that have appeared over the past 50 years and which are named after Toda \cite{To}; Calogero \cite{Cal}, Moser \cite{Mo} and Sutherland \cite{Su}; or Ruijsenaars, Schneider \cite{RS} and van Diejen \cite{vD}.
+While integrable systems are extremely rare among finite-dimensional dynamical systems, there has been a plethora of examples that have appeared over the past 50 years and which are named\footnote{The list of names that we present is biased towards many-body systems, and is certainly not exhaustive.} after Toda \cite{To}; Calogero \cite{Cal}, Moser \cite{Mo} and Sutherland \cite{Su}; or Ruijsenaars, Schneider \cite{RS} and van Diejen \cite{vD}.
 These related integrable systems, which we will only consider in the classical case, can all be seen as toy models for many-body systems.
 Interestingly, they continue to attract a lot of attention from the points of view of mathematics and theoretical physics.
 This is especially true when such classical systems are endowed with additional \emph{spin} degrees of freedom.
-Indeed, these types of classical models have been widely studied over the past few years in order to understand their geometric construction in the real \cite{FFM,Fe1,KLOZ,Re3} or complex \cite{AR,AO,CF2,F1,FG,Re3} setting, their bi-Hamiltonian structure \cite{Fe2,Fe3,Fe4}, their spectral description \cite{GG,P}, or their relation to spinning tops \cite{GSZ,SZ,TZ,Z} and integrable hierarchies \cite{PZ1,PZ2}.
+Indeed, these types of classical models have been widely studied over the past few years in order to understand their geometric construction in the real \cite{FFM,Fe1,Fe5,KLOZ,Re3} or complex \cite{AR,AO,CF2,F1,FG,Re3} setting, their bi-Hamiltonian structure \cite{Fe2,Fe3,Fe4}, their spectral description \cite{GG,P}, or their relation to spinning tops \cite{GSZ,SZ,TZ,Z} and integrable hierarchies \cite{PZ1,PZ2}.
 Our main aim consists in introducing new families of integrable systems that can also be interpreted as many-body systems with spin variables.
 To work towards this goal, our approach uses the representation theory of quivers to build their phase spaces as multiplicative quiver varieties \cite{CBS}.